Python notes - syntax and language

 defaultdict

-defaultdict is like a dict, but on access to things that do not exist, creates an entry (note: on fetches as well as assignment).
+defaultdict mostly acts like a dict, except that on access (set or get) to keys that do not exist, it creates an entry.

-For example, when counting words, where you might normally write something like:
+For example, when counting words, where you previously might have written something like:

 wc = {}